Joe-Collins-1986/travel-app/README.md

       <summary style="font-weight:bold">Imagery</summary>

    <br>
-   The images used for development of this website were taken from Unsplash and Font Awesome.<br>
+   The images and icons used for development of this website were taken from the below sources.<br>

    - Flags for counties taken from: https://www.iconfinder.com/flag-icons?price=free
-   - Header images for each country/Home and login background images/Home planner images: https://unsplash.com/
+   - Header images for each country.
+As well as home and login background images and home planner images: https://unsplash.com/
    - Icons: https://fontawesome.com/
    - Favicon: https://pixabay.com/vectors/departures-airport-sign-airliner-153136/

    ---
    </details>

-   ## Structure Non-Linear Plane
-   The entire website will be housed on a single index page.
-The menu navigation, change of topics and win/lose outcomes will be facilitated using JavaScript animating relevant sections.

    ## Wireframes